pytorch/text/examples/data_pipeline/README.md

 ## Torchtext with a batch of data

 This pipeline example shows the application with the data batch as input.
-The other building blocks are same with the ones in torchtext case.
-Since the incoming data are in the form of a batch, `run_batch_benchmark_lookup` func uses python built-in `map()` func to process a list of raw text strings according the pipeline.
+For the real-world text classification task, two separate pipelines are created for text and label.

+For the text pipeline:

 * `basic_english` func from `torchtext.data.utils.get_tokenizer`
 * `torchtext.vocab.Vocab`
 * `torchtext.experimental.functional.totensor` to convert a list of integers to `torch.tensor`

+For the label pipeline:

+* `torchtext.experimental.functional.totensor` to convert a list of strings to `torch.tensor`

+And the text and label pipeline are passed to TextClassificationPipeline.
+Since the incoming data are in the form of a batch, `run_batch_benchmark_lookup` func uses python built-in `map()` func to process a batch of raw text data according the pipeline.

 The command to run the pipeline: